brunopk/sc-rpi/README.md

 2. Activate the venv: `source <path of the venv>/bin/activate`.
 3. Invoke unittest: `python -m unittest discover` (from the root folder)

-## Future improvements

-- Timout functionality in case of no receiving commands.
-- Automatic stress testing to send multiple commands in a short period of time.
-- Document errors.

 ## Links

 - [Creation of virtual environments](https://docs.python.org/3/library/venv.html)